Toyota, Mazda announce $1.6 billion plant for Huntsville, Alabama

 Two decades ago, Alabama spent an estimated $250 million to woo Daimler AG’s Mercedes-Benz to put an auto plant in Tuscaloosa, sparking the birth of auto production in the state.

-Alabama is also home to assembly plants operated by Honda Motor Co (7267.T) and Hyundai Motor Co (005380.KS).
-A Kia Motors Corp (000270.KS) assembly plant operates near the Alabama border in Georgia.
+Alabama is also home to assembly plants operated by Honda Motor Co and Hyundai Motor Co.
+A Kia Motors Corp assembly plant operates near the Alabama border in Georgia.

 Mazda and Toyota said they still need approvals and authorization by antitrust agencies for the new joint venture.
 They announced a capital alliance in August and plans to jointly develop technology for electric vehicles.

-A year ago, President-elect Trump criticized Toyota and threatened hefty tariffs against the Japanese automaker if it built its Corolla sedan for the U.S. market in Mexico.
+A year ago, shortly before his inauguration, Trump criticized Toyota and threatened hefty tariffs against the Japanese automaker if it built its Corolla sedan for the U.S. market in Mexico.

-Toyota and Mazda announced plans for a new plant in August.
-Toyota said it would shift production of Corollas from Canada to the new venture rather than in Guanajuato, and would build Tacoma pickups in Mexico instead.
+In announcing plans for a new plant in August, Toyota said it would shift production of Corollas from Canada to the new venture rather than in Guanajuato and would build Tacoma pickups in Mexico instead.

+Toyota North America chief executive Jim Lentz said in an interview on Wednesday that pressure from Trump was not a factor in the decision to build the plant.
+“These plants are going to live 30, 50 years plus and we have to make good business decisions,” he said.

+Lentz said it makes sense to build Corollas because Toyota needs the volume even in a declining car market.
+He called the $800 million investment a “bargain” to get the additional volume.

 In October, Toyota said it would scale back investment in a planned plant in Mexico by 30 percent to $700 million and cut planned annual capacity in half to 100,000 vehicles as it shuffles its production plans to meet market demands.